dharam-dot/my.passion.md/Task-4.md

 <details>
   <summary> Implementation </summary>

-To check all test parameters we have to create a new test script.
+I have  create a new test script.
 In the first step we have downloaded the google sheet & added some content from previos evaluation script so that the test script can generate same kind of data formate to test or compair the output of both scripts.
-After that the generated output data will store in Result data named folder.
-Now after that we will compair Script data file and Test data file using diff command.
+After that the generated output data will store in  datafile  folder.
+After that we will compair Script data file and Test data file using diff command.

  </details>